-Also, for the decibel hating folks, water jets are quite silent in operation.
+Also, for the decibel hating folks, water jets are entirely silent in operation.

 Size and Design

-The minimum size for hot tubs is 2 people and maximum can be 6.
+The minimum quantity for hot tubs is two people, and the maximum can be 6.

-Going by the water capacity, it ranges from 150 gallons to 300 gallons.
+Going by the water capacity ranges from 150 gallons to 300 gallons.
 Thus by weight, they can go north of 2500 pounds.
 Therefore, it is wise to judge the foundation before placing these tubs on one.